makkus/freckles/README.rst

     frecklecute ensure-file-content --content "hello world" /tmp/freckles/example.file

-Maybe we want this file on a different host, and we want it owned by a different user and group, and also create that user and group if it doesn't exist yet?
+Maybe we want this file on a different host, and we want it owned by a different user and group, and also create that user and group if they don't exist yet?

 .. code-block::